Supernova: Detailed process

 Within a massive, evolved star (a) the onion-layered shells of elements undergo fusion, forming an iron core (b) that reaches Chandrasekhar-mass and starts to collapse.
 The inner part of the core is compressed into neutrons (c), causing infalling material to bounce (d) and form an outward-propagating shock front (red).
 The shock starts to stall (e), but it is re-invigorated, likely by neutrino heating.
 The surrounding material is blasted away (f), leaving only a degenerate remnant.

 When a stellar core is no longer supported against gravity, it collapses in on itself with velocities reaching 70,000 km/s (0.23c), resulting in a rapid increase in temperature and density.
 What follows depends on the mass and structure of the collapsing core, with low-mass degenerate cores forming neutron stars, higher-mass degenerate cores mostly collapsing completely to black holes, and non-degenerate cores undergoing runaway fusion.

 The initial collapse of degenerate cores is accelerated by beta decay, photodisintegration and electron capture, which causes a burst of electron neutrinos.
 As the density increases, neutrino emission is cut off as they become trapped in the core.
 The inner core eventually reaches typically 30 km in diameter with a density comparable to that of an atomic nucleus, and neutron degeneracy pressure tries to halt the collapse.
 If the core mass is more than about 15 solar masses then neutron degeneracy is insufficient to stop the collapse and a black hole forms directly with no supernova.

-In lower mass cores the collapse is stopped and the newly formed neutron core has an initial temperature of about 100 billion kelvins, 6,000 times the temperature of the Sun's core.
+In lower mass cores the collapse is stopped and the newly formed neutron core has an initial temperature of about 100 billion Ks, 6,000 times the temperature of the Sun's core.
 At this temperature, neutrino-antineutrino pairs of all flavours are efficiently formed by thermal emission.
 These thermal neutrinos are several times more abundant than the electron-capture neutrinos.
-About 10^{46} joules, approximately 10% of the star's rest mass, is converted into a ten-second burst of neutrinos, which is the main output of the event.
+About ×10^46 joules, approximately 10% of the star's rest mass, is converted into a ten-second burst of neutrinos, which is the main output of the event.
 The suddenly halted core collapse rebounds and produces a shock wave that stalls in the outer core within milliseconds as energy is lost through the dissociation of heavy elements.
-A process that is not clearly understood is necessary to allow the outer layers of the core to reabsorb around 10^{44} joules (1 foe) from the neutrino pulse, producing the visible brightness, although there are other theories that could power the explosion.
+A process that is not clearly understood is necessary to allow the outer layers of the core to reabsorb around ×10^44 joules (1 foe) from the neutrino pulse, producing the visible brightness, although there are other theories that could power the explosion.